The New Zealand Ministry of Health defines water fluoridation as:

 - the mandatory addition of iodised salt to bread

-- the voluntary addition of folic acid to bread
+- the mandatory addition of folic acid to bread-making flour

 - the chlorination of water supplies